 Officer response: The appearance of the glazing and its impact on the significance of the listed buildings, as well as pipework, have been considered.
 The unified approach will mean the altered windows will retain a consistent appearance across the listed building.
 Although archetypical locations of the heat emitters (radiators) and associated internal pipework have been included in the proposed plans, additional survey work will be required to understand the full impact of these elements of the scheme on the listed buildings.
-Therefore, a condition will be attached to advise that separate listed building consent will be required for these works - see Heritage section.
+Therefore, a condition will be attached to require required further details to be submitted for these works - see Heritage section.